How to Change Your Address When Moving?

 Things to Know

-• Moving across state lines triggers additional requirements for license, registration, and potentially taxes.
+- Moving across state lines triggers additional requirements for license, registration, and potentially taxes.
+Start packing books and heavy items early so you can focus on administrative tasks closer to the date.